Budgeting as a couple – sounds good, right? But how do you do this in the best way for you?

 - Email support

-9. Clarity Money
+10. Clarity Money

 On this app, you can organize your bills with automated expense tracking.
-You can track all aspects of your budget on this app.
+You can literally track all aspects of your budget on this app.

 Available on: Android, iOS, and web

-10. Honeydue
+11. Honeydue

 Something that we love about Honeydue is that although you can track your expenses with your partner, you also have the option to restrict some information.
 This is perfect if you are trying to buy a surprise present!

 There’s an Instant Messaging type feature on the app where you can query transactions with your partner and send each other emojis.
+This is a great starter shared budget app!

 Fee: Free to use for both partners